99 Crazy Easy Genius Ways to Save Money In 2021

 If you really can’t kick the soda habit make sure you ALWAYS return your empties for a refund.
 The same applies to beer bottle folks.
 That’s free money right there.

-16. Use Cloth Napkins
+ways to save money: Use Cloth Napkins

 To cut down on our paper towel consumption we’ve taken to using cloth napkins.
 I made them myself and they are great for cleaning a dirty toddler and for using at meal time.
 Paper towels cost a fortune and making or even buying your own cloth napkins will save you a ton of cash.